 It is always March and September we book trips, 6 months interval for savings and enough time to finalize our DIY itinerary.
 March- our anniversary and Cyd’s (Fiancé ♥) birthday, and September, my birthday.

 Our trip itinerary wasn’t finalized not until a week before our trip.
 This was because, 1) we were too busy at work, 2) there are so many places to see, things to do, and food trips in Japan, 3) VISA application, 4) SAVINGS.
 We really did save for this trip and it is indeed one of the most expensive country we’ve visited- next is SG.

 Visa application was quick and smooth.
 We didn’t encountered problems with Reli Travel and Tours.
 They even released our visa within 2 days.
 Check my Japan Visa application for Filipinos post here. 🙂

 These are the links and blogs that helped us most in finalizing our itinerary:

 Looking for a place to stay is not that easy as it may sound.
 We need to consider the distance and location of the accommodation as well as the price.
 In Kansai (Osaka), we booked a traditional Japanese Airbnb to feel the Japanese vibe, and in Tokyo, we stayed at APA Hotel Kanda Jimbocho Eki- Higashi via Agoda.
 Both accommodations are near subways, so it is indeed a great choice.

-TIP: http://www.accuweather.com/ is the one were using, very accurate.
-Check once in a while to get the most updated report.
+TIP: http://www.accuweather.com/ is the one were using, so far so good 🙂 Check once in a while to get the most updated forecast.

 In Tokyo, we chose the SUICA card, a reloadable tap card, like the current beep card were using.
 SUICA card costs JPY2000, JPY500 deposit (which you can’t use and will be reimbursed after you surrender the card) and JPY1500 ready to use credits.
 Most of the lines are accepts SUICA including JR lines and Subways.